Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 4.1 Why Filters Are Dead and Consultation Is the Future

-In a physical store, a salesperson asks: "What do you need the shoe for?
+In a physical store, a salesperson asks: "What do you need the shoes for?
 High mountains or forest trails?"
-In an online store, the customer clicks on "Category: Shoes" → "Filter: Brown."
+In an online store, the customer clicks "Category: Shoes" -> "Filter: Brown."
+The gap between these two experiences is the Consultation Gap.
+This is where AI product consultation becomes essential.

 4.2 Shopware AI Copilot vs. Consultative AI